Agent Verification Endpoint

 Serving responses or blocking requests

-You should serve the human version of your content if you don't receive a X-Fastlane-Token
+You should serve the human version of your content if you don't receive a X-Fastlane-Token header.

 If you receive a Fastlane header, call the Agent verification endpoint, then check the HTTP response from the Fastlane endpoint.